 - Bring the elderflower brew to boil, and the sugar and let it bubble through for 2 minutes, then turn the hob off.

 - Fill the hot brew to the ready bottles (using a tunnel).
 Cap them right away.
 Congrats, you just made your own syrup!

 Mix the syrup with water, add some ice and enjoy!

-This homemade elderflower squash can last for up to 1 year, if the flowers were clean and there was no dirt nor bugs in the brew or the bottles.
+Top tips: This homemade elderflower squash can last for up to 1 year, if the flowers were clean and there was no dirt nor bugs in the soak or the bottles.

 Missed elderflower in the blooming season?
-Don’t worry, you can also make a liquer of its fruit (elderberries) in about a month!
+Don’t worry, you can also make a liquor of its fruit (elderberries) in about a month!